florianmoss/ansible-successful-onboarding/README.md

 ## Who
 The first question you need to answer is the *Who* question.
 Who do you want to include in your automation journey?
 Will it be mainly system administrators?
 Windows SysAdmins?
 Linux SysAdmins?
 Networking teams?
 Developers?
 Infrastructure?
 On-Prem and Cloud teams?

 This is the first step in my opinion.
 Others might disagree with this as one could argue that it is more important to identify the *What*.
-From my experience, both works just fine.
+From my experience, both work just fine.
 I prefer to identify the people that need to be involved as it allows all involved parties to work together from the planning phase.
 The involved teams can then decide on *What is to be automated*.

 You should also start thinking about [Users](https://docs.ansible.com/ansible-tower/latest/html/userguide/users.html) and [Teams](https://docs.ansible.com/ansible-tower/latest/html/userguide/teams.html) within Tower.
 There is a designated [RBAC best practices section](https://docs.ansible.com/ansible-tower/latest/html/userguide/security.html#role-based-access-controls) in the Docs, make sure you read it - you don't need to understand everything in detail.
 If you are using Enterprise Authentication methods such as LDAP or SAML, it is also important that you look at the [relevant section in the docs](https://docs.ansible.com/ansible-tower/latest/html/administration/ent_auth.html).